 "Right.
 I guess that means you think you did well?" her dad asked with a hint of caution.
 Mabel laughed manically and turned on the television.
 She picked briefly at her teeth, showing the bright and metal-less chompers.
 "You can worry a parent sometimes, you know that."

 "Worry?
 Why worry when you can conquer the world," she said as she channel surfed.
 Her long brown hair fell to the mid of her back, and was currently half covering her face.
-She pouted at the lack of good television.
+She pouted at the lack of good television, finding nothing but news on missing archaeologists and bands of rising popularity.
+"Where's all the great cartoons?" she grumbled.

 "So, you're not going to tell me about your grade card?"
 Mister Pines said as he walked into the room, wringing off water from his hands with a hand towel.
 He had short brown hair and a thoughtful look about his eyes, like he was always in concentration or deep thought.